CLI reference¶

 The JSON package contains:

-schema_version: numeric schema version for the package payloadpackage: project name and version fromincan.toml, when availablemodules: checked metadata documents for the entry module and imported local modulesdeclarations: public functions, models, classes, traits, enums, newtypes, type aliases, consts, statics, and public import aliasesanchor: stable declaration ids plus source byte spansdocstring: raw declaration or method docstring text when presentdocstring_sections: parsed summary, parameter, return, field, alias, and decorator sections when a docstring is presentdecorators: resolved decorator paths and safe literal, type, or const-reference arguments
+schema_version: numeric schema version for the package payloadpackage: project name and version fromincan.toml, when availablemodules: checked metadata documents for the entry module and imported local modulesdeclarations: public functions, models, classes, traits, enums, newtypes, type aliases, consts, statics, public import aliases, and public partial callable presetsanchor: stable declaration ids plus source byte spansdocstring: raw declaration or method docstring text when presentdocstring_sections: parsed summary, parameter, return, field, alias, and decorator sections when a docstring is presentdecorators: resolved decorator paths and safe literal, type, or const-reference arguments

 Docstring validation is strict for mechanically checkable drift.
 If Args:, Returns:, Fields:, Aliases:, or Decorators: contradict checked source structure, the command reports diagnostics and does not print JSON.